 WEBINAR: Ensuring Health Across Rural Minnesota in 2030

-The Center partnered with The College of St. Scholastica (The College) to conduct a study with funding from the Mayo Foundation that examines trends and disruptors within the rural health care environment that will influence access to affordable, quality health care across rural Minnesota in 2030.
+The Center partnered with The College of St. Scholastica (The College) to conduct a study with funding from the Mayo Foundation for Medical Education and Research that examines trends and disruptors within the rural health care environment that will influence access to affordable, quality health care across rural Minnesota in 2030.
 The study examines current trends and, in parallel, what disruptors may occur that could affect community members' access to quality, affordable care in rural areas.